emad-elsaid/emad-elsaid.github.io/_posts/2021-10-02-distributed authority product features for future of distributed applications.md

 Lets take one example:
 - You're designing a rating system so your application will allow rating a product and display the rating
-- So these is an API your application will use to do these two operations
+- So there is an API your application will use to do these two operations
 - Your application will use a hard coded URL for this API

 Instead your feature can be more open as follows: